tylermorganwall/skpr/README.md

 library(skpr)

 #Generate a candidate set of all potential design points to be considered in the experiment
-#The hypothetical experiment here is determining what affects caffiene content in coffee
+#The hypothetical experiment is determining what affects the caffeine content in coffee
 candidate_set = expand.grid(temp = c(80,90,100),
                             type = c("Kona","Java"),
                             beansize = c("Large","Medium","Small"))